sarankirthic/YADHTRIBYM/README.md

 ## Hi Guys, Welcome to The SPSK Address Challenge

-My address and other informations required for my birthday is stroed in the text file in this repo.
+My address and other informations required for my birthday is stored in the above text file.

 ### The file is encrypted.